 Yoga Alliance Professionals 200 Hour Yoga Teacher Training Course

-This 200-hour non-residential yoga teacher training course starts in April 2019 and runs over 9 months as a series of weekends.
+This 200-hour non-residential yoga teacher training course runs over 9 months as a series of weekends.
 The course is designed so that you have ample time between weekends to put into practice what you have learned.

 The weekends are packed with information and practical work so you will value the month in between to absorb your new learning, understanding, and later the opportunity to test your ability to teach yoga.

 The dates are: